warp-ds/figma-to-style-dictionary/readme.md

 `npm install`

 ## Download data from Figma:

+You need a Figma personal access token.
+Visit your [account settings](https://www.figma.com/settings) in Figma and click the "Personal Access Tokens" tab.
+From here, click "Create a new personal access token".
+Run the following from the terminal:

 ```
 curl -H 'X-FIGMA-TOKEN: <personal access token>' 'https://api.figma.com/v1/files/oHBCzDdJxHQ6fmFLYWUltf/variables/local' -o data/figma.json
 ```

-Data is saved in `data/figma.json`.
+The data is saved in `data/figma.json`.

 ## Transform the data to something Style Dictionary can understand

 ```
 node transform.js
 ```